Azure/azure-rest-api-specs/specification/automation/resource-manager/readme.md

     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
   - suppress: DefaultErrorResponseSchema
     from: runbook.json
     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: DefaultErrorResponseSchema
+    from: runtimeEnvironment.json
+    reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
+  - suppress: ResourceNameRestriction
+    from: runtimeEnvironment.json
+    reason: This Automation account name is part of the previous api, cannot change it as it will result in breaking change.
   - suppress: DeleteOperationResponses
     from: credential.json
     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.